lonewanderer27/Camp-Buddy-Character-Lines-Extractor/README.md

 It can also be embedded inside another program by using its class.

 # Prerequisite
-Download and use [Shizmob's rpatool](https://github.com/Shizmob/rpatool) to extract Camp Buddy assets to a folder.
+Download and use [Shizmob's rpatool](https://github.com/Shizmob/rpatool) to extract Camp Buddy assets to a folder  <br>
 *<sub>you should end up with a folder full of .rpy files, we are going to be extracting the character dialogs from those files.</sub>*

 # Character Aliases